 Important information all new lax parents need to know…

-So your son has decided to play a sport you don’t know a whole lot about.
+So your son or daughter has decided to play a sport you don’t know a whole lot about.
 Many of us have been in your shoes—trying to figure out when to cheer while watching a game you don’t understand; learning new rules and what seems like a whole new language; asking questions like “can you really whack the other guy with your stick?” or “it costs how much?”

 Don’t worry.
 The more your son plays, the more you’ll begin to understand and appreciate the beauty of the game the Native Americans still call “The Creator's Game.”
 Below we've gathered a bit of information to get you started, but we encourage you to go online to http://www.uslacrosse.org to learn more.